Spanning trees and spanning closed walks with small degrees: Introduction

 \section{Introduction}

 In this article, all graphs have no loop, but multiple edges are allowed and a simple graph is a graph without multiple edges.
 Let $G$ be a graph.
 The vertex set, the edge set, the maximum degree, and the number of components of $G$ are denoted by $V(G)$, $E(G)$, $\Delta(G)$, and $\omega(G)$, respectively.
 The degree $d_G(v)$ of a vertex $v$ is the number of edges of $G$ incident to $v$.
-The set of edges of $G$ that are incident to $v$ is denoted by $E_G(v)$.
-We denote by $d_G(C)$ the number of edges of $G$ with exactly one end in $V(C)$, where $C$ is a subgraph of $G$.
-For a set $X\subseteq V(G)$, we denote by $G[X]$ the induced subgraph of $G$ with the vertex set $X$ containing precisely those edges of $G$ whose ends lie in~$X$.
+Let $F$ be a subgraph of $G$.
+For an edge set $E$, we denote by $F-E$ the graph obtained from $F$ by removing the edges of $E$ from $F$.
+Likewise, we denote by $F+E$ the graph obtained from $F$ by inserting the edges of $E$ into $F$.
+For convenience, we use $e$ instead of $E$ when $E=\{e\}$.
+For two edge sets $E_1$ and $E_2$, we also use the notation $E_1+E_2$ for the union of them.
+For a vertex $v$, we denote by $d_G(v,F)$ the number of edges $uv$ of $G$ such that $u$ and $v$ are not in the same component of $F$.
+The graph $F$ is said to be {\bf trivial}, if it has no edge.
+The graph obtained from $G$ by contracting any component of $F$ is denoted by $G/F$.
+Let $S\subseteq V(G)$.
+We denote by $G[S]$ the induced subgraph of $G$ with the vertex set $S$ containing precisely those edges of $G$ whose ends lie in~$S$.
+The graph obtained from $G$ by removing all vertices of $S$ is denoted by $G\setminus S$.
+We denote by $G\setminus [S,F]$ the graph obtained from $G$ by removing all edges incident to the vertices of $S$ except the edges of $F$.
+Note that while the vertices of $S$ are deleted in $G\setminus S$, no vertices are removed in $G\setminus [S, F]$.
+The set $S$ is called {\bf independent}, if there is no edge of $G$ connecting vertices in $S$.
+We denote by $e_G(S)$ the number of edges of $G$ with both ends in $S$.
+Moreover, the number of edges of $G$ with both ends in $S$ joining different components of $F$ is denoted by $e_G(S,F)$.
 Let $g$ and $f$ be two nonnegative integer-valued functions on $V(G)$.
-A spanning tree $T$ is called {\bf spanning $f$-tree}, if for each vertex $v$, $d_T(v)\le f(v)$.
-Likewise, one can define a {\bf spanning $f$-forest}.
 A {\bf $(g,f)$-factor} of $G$ is a spanning subgraph $H$ such that for each vertex $v$, $g(v)\le d_H(v)\le f(v)$.
-An {\bf $f$-walk (trail)} in a graph refers to a spanning closed walk (trail) meeting each vertex $v$ at most $f(v)$ times.
-For a spanning subgraph $H$ with the integer-valued function $h$ on $V(H)$, the {\bf total excess of $H$ from $h$} is defined as follows:
+For a set $A$ of integers, an {\bf $A$-factor} is a spanning subgraph with vertex degrees in $A$.
+A tree (forest) $T$ is said to be an {\bf $f$-tree ($f$-forest)}, if for each vertex $v$, $d_T(v)\le f(v)$.
+Likewise, an {\bf $f$-walk ($f$-trail)} in a graph refers to a walk (trail) meeting each vertex $v$ at most $f(v)$ times.
+A graph is called {\bf $K_{1,n}$-free}, if it has no induced subgraph isomorphic to the complete bipartite graph $K_{1,n}$.
+For a positive real number $t$, a graph $G$ is said to be {\bf $t$-tough}, if $\omega(G\setminus S)\le \max\{1,\frac{1}{t}|S|\}$ for all $S\subseteq V(G)$.
+A graph is called {\bf$k$-tree-connected}, if it has $k$ edge-disjoint spanning trees.
+Throughout this article, all variables $k$ are positive integers.